GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

 There are 4 types of adjustments that can be done on the currently selected item:
 - Add

-  The add scree is broken up into 3 sections:
+  The add screen is broken up into 3 sections:
    - Quantity
       This is where you define the amount of items to add.